Where are you located?

 What is a brother/sister camp?

 Being a Brother/Sister camp means we value family!
 We are one large family at Forest Lake and we value single sex experiences for our campers.
 This means we have two camps sitting on the same property.
 The living areas are separate, as are almost all the daily activities (an exception being drama).
 Although our daily activities are single sex, we value the opportunity to come together as a whole family.
-Special events like campfire, chapel, Carnival and our annual square dances are enjoyed together with both camps.
+Special events like Campfire, Chapel or the 4th of July Carnival are enjoyed together with both camps.
 Every Sunday we offer an opportunity for siblings from both camps to come together for a healthy game of kickball or a sibling tennis match.
 Siblings have time to “check in”, see how each other is doing, and hear what activities they are participating in.
 Having both camps on the same property allows us to run separate programs that are geared appropriately to each gender, however siblings need not go to different camps.
 We find it is a nice option for siblings of opposite genders.

 What kind of camp are you?

-We are a traditional sleep away camp.
+We are a traditional sleepaway camp.
 This means we offer numerous activities for our campers to experience a breadth of variety.
 We want our campers to be able to try different things so they can learn about themselves, what they enjoy, and how to extend themselves and do something they might otherwise not have the opportunity.
-If you would like additional information on the benefits of a traditional summer camp, we encourage you to read the American Camp Association article titled “The Values of the Traditional Camp Experience”.
+If you would like additional information on the benefits of a traditional summer camp, we encourage you to read the American Camp Association article titled “The Values of the Traditional Camp Experience” or give our camp directors a call.

 Are you a competitive camp?

 No, but we have the option if so desired.
 The daily program activities involve all campers with an emphasis on individual instruction.
 Everyone has an opportunity to improve individually and even when scrimmages take place, sportsmanship is the primary lesson.
-For the more competitive athletes, there is the opportunity to join the FLC team that competes against teams from other, local camps.
+For the more competitive athletes, there is the opportunity to join the FLC team that competes against other local camps at sports days or tournaments.
 Therefore, all campers have the opportunity to participate at a level that appeals to them.

 What is the camper to staff ratio?

 The minimum living ratio we have in the cabins is 1:8, and many of the cabins would also have a Junior Counselor in the cabin as well (if not another full counselor).
-The overall staff to camper ratio is somewhere in between 1:3 and 1:4.
+The overall staff to camper ratio is 1:3.

 What is the weather like?